-In Planner all problems facts and planning entities are plain old JavaBeans (POJOs).
-You can load them from a database, an XML file, a data repository, a noSQL cloud, ... (see Integration).
+In Planner, all problems facts and planning entities are plain old JavaBeans (POJOs).
+Load them from a database, an XML file, a data repository, a REST service, a noSQL cloud, ... (see integration): it doesn't matter.

 4.3.2.
 Problem Fact